hathach/tinyusb/readme.md

 ## License ##

 BSD license for most of the code base, but each file is individually licensed especially those in /vendor folder.
 Please make sure you understand all the license term for files you use in your project.
+[Full license here](tinyusb/license.md)